 Cluster Message Bus Brokers

-The Message Bus broker is a logical grouping containing one or more Erlang nodes each running RabbitMQ and sharing vhosts, users, queues etc. If you have multiple RabbitMQ brokers, you should run them in a cluster.
+The Message Bus broker is a logical grouping containing one or more Erlang nodes each running RabbitMQ and sharing vhosts, users, queues etc. If you have multiple RabbitMQ brokers running, you should cluster them.

-For more information about broker clustering, refer to the RabbitMQ documentation on clustering.
+For more information about broker clustering, refer to the RabbitMQ documentation.

 Enable Queue Mirroring